 Chest pockets (Velcro), tab sleeves, back vent, sunglasses loop, seams removed from armpit

-The tabs for rolling up your sleeves are placed rather high — well above your elbows.
-Still, this didn't bother us too much once we realized the sleeves stayed rolled quite well without using the sleeve tabs.
-Our only other gripe is how easily this shirt wrinkles after being crammed in a suitcase or backpack.
+The sleeves can be rolled up and secured with tabs, but the buttons for the tabs are placed rather high — well above your elbows, which isn't our preferred spot.
+Still, this didn't bother us too much once we realized the sleeves stayed rolled quite well a bit lower down without using the sleeve tabs.
+It's also missing a hood, so you'll have to BYO sun hat.
 Nonetheless, we like this option and think it's more versatile than any other button-up sun shirt we tested.
-The Sahara Long-Sleeve is a great option for outdoor activities and can also double as a work shirt for Mondays at the office.
 If you want a looser, more flowy button-up that you can stylishly layer over another shirt, the Columbia Silver Ridge Utility is another great option.

-If you're searching for a relaxed UPF layer that won't break the bank, the REI Co-op Sahara Shade Hoodie will keep you happy and protected during long sunny days.
+If you're searching for a relaxed layer that won't break the bank, the REI Co-op Sahara Shade Hoodie will keep you happy and protected during long sunny days.
 This buttery-soft shirt is designed to be worn slightly baggy, which is both comfortable and allows cooling airflow through the hem.
 Its high-cut sides and intentionally loose design help to circulate air as you move.
-With wide cuffs and flat seams, the thumbholes are enjoyable to wear even while paddling.
+The thumbholes have wide cuffs and flat seams that don't create uncomfortable friction while paddling a kayak or stand-up paddleboard.
+Most importantly, the fabric has a high 50+ UPF rating, blocking the maximum amount of UV rays and keeping your skin safe from sun damage.

 SPECIFICATIONS